 When doing business with your customers online, you might need to ask for your customers' information at some point – for example, if they're signing up for your newsletter or placing an order.
-To help protect your customers' information, there's a technology called "SSL" (Secure Sockets Layer) that encrypts data traveling between a web browser and a web server.
+To help protect your customers' information, there's a technology called "SSL" (Secure Sockets Layer) that encrypts data travelling between a web browser and a web server.
 Web addresses that are secured with SSL begin with https: rather than http: so some people refer to SSL as "HTTPS."
 When collecting certain personal and financial information, AdWords requires the use of SSL connections on your web page.

 Benefits of SSL

 Using SSL provides greater privacy and security than an unencrypted web connection.
 It reduces the risk that information might be intercepted and misused by a third party.
-Many site visitors feel more comfortable sharing payment and other personal information when they know they're using an SSL connection.
+Many site visitors feel more comfortable sharing payment and other personal information when they know that they're using an SSL connection.

 Checking for SSL on web pages

 Most web browsers show a lock icon when an SSL connection is established.
-See Google's Chrome browser SSL indicators as an example.

 Setting up SSL on your website